ksu-hmi/ODonnell-Orbit-Watch/projectroadmap.md

 Individual tasks
 #https://github.com/cyph3rryx/Python-Reminder-Script
-#Elizabeth Notes: AI would get stuck on second task, updated the code with guidance from https://stackoverflow.com/questions/56032027/pyttsx3-runandwait-method-gets-stuck
+#Elizabeth Notes: text-to-speech would get stuck on second task, updated the code with guidance from https://stackoverflow.com/questions/56032027/pyttsx3-runandwait-method-gets-stuck
-#Elizabeth Notes: Was unable to make changes to a task list once it was done or with accidental entry, added funtion to remove last item and added button between clear tasks and start reminder.
+#Elizabeth Notes: Was unable to make changes to a task list once it was done or with accidental task entry, added funtion to remove last item and added button and widget between clear tasks and start reminder for optimal flow.
 This made the list more user friendly.
-Would like to further explore code to remove selected task.
+[X]Would like to further explore code to remove selected task in the listbox to make this more user friendly.
+#Elizabeth Notes: Was able to successfully remove selected item from within the list box, button and widget were also added.
+[X]Would want to have option to use enter key to commit a task into the listbox vs having to hoover mouse over the add task button to commit the task into listbox to make this more user friendly.
+#Elizabeth Notes: was able to bind enter key with multiple attempts/trouble shooting with guidance from https://stackoverflow.com/questions/16996432/how-do-i-bind-the-enter-key-to-a-function-in-tkinter.[] Would like to review more repositories/code to add button to iterrupt text-to-speech as needed.

 Time allotted for each task
 #https://github.com/cyph3rryx/Python-Reminder-Script
 #Elizabeth Notes: currently allows interval reminders, was previously set at 3600sec, for the purpose of testing, it was reduced to 1 second.

 Evening routine

 Individual tasks